 The tables extend onto the beach, distinctly surrounded by a ring of flaming coconuts (in the evening).
 We ate full fish and rice and curry, accompanied by delicious salads and banana and pineapple lassies.

-Some of the more well-known eating establishments further along the strip were packed out with backpackers who had all read the same ubiquitous guidebook (and consequently had to wait hours to get served).
+Some of the more well-known eating establishments further along the strip were packed out with backpackers who all seemed to have the same ubiquitous guidebook (and consequently had to wait hours to get served).

 They also do breakfasts.